Camley Street Natural Park: Description

-Comprising 0.8 ha of land on the banks of the Regent's Canal - by St Pancras Lock and adjoining St Pancras Basin, the park is both a sanctuary for wildlife and an educational centre, forming "a lovely oasis".
+Comprising 0.8 ha of land on the banks of the Regent's Canal - by St Pancras Lock and adjoining St Pancras Basin, the park is both a sanctuary for wildlife and an educational centre, forming what Time Out called "a lovely oasis".

 It is run by the London Wildlife Trust.
 A visitors' centre caters for casual visitors and school parties, though tours must be booked.

 In shape the park is a narrow strip of land bounded by the canal, Camley Street and Goods Way.
 The entrance is through an ornate gate on Camley Street.

 Admission to the park is free.
 It is open daily.

 Ecology

 A variety of habitats co-exist in the park's small environs, including wetlands, meadow and woodland, which attract insects, amphibians, birds, and at least six species of mammal.